Business in Brazil (e-learning Course)

 - To learn to do business in Brazil.

-- To know the business opportunities in the different states of Brazil (Espirito Santo, Minas Gerais, Rio de Janeiro, Sao Paulo, Parana, Santa Catarina, Rio Grande do Sul,
+- To know the business opportunities in the different states of Brazil (Espirito Santo, Minas Gerais, Rio de Janeiro, São Paulo, Parana, Santa Catarina, Rio Grande do Sul, and Bahia)

 - To understand how to negotiate in Brazil.

-- To analyze foreign trade and foreign direct investment (FDI) flows.
+- To analyse foreign trade and foreign direct investment (FDI) flows.

 - To design marketing strategy for Brazilian Market